xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

 image: /usr/uploads/202006/stm32cubemx.png
 ---

-> This article was originally written in Chinese, and was translated to English on 2020-07-08.
->
-> The current translation corresponds to the version originally written on 2019-06-08.

 Welcome to my third development log.
 In the two previous logs, I discussed the pitfalls I met in the [RoboMaster competition](/en/article/modify-computer/robomaster-bugs-in-development.lantian) and [FPGA course final project](/en/article/modify-computer/cyclone-iv-fpga-development-bugs-resolve.lantian).

 This time I will be talking about my graduate design project, an air quality sensor network built by a 3-person group.
 The whole project is structured as follow: